To block Mitt Romney’s path toward the Republican presidential nomination, Rick Perry has reverted to a familiar form for him: attack.

-The Texan and his campaign aides “find your pressure point and they press on it with all their strength,” said Matt Mackowiak, a Republican consultant and Perry fundraiser who worked for Texas Sen. Kay Bailey Hutchison when Perry defeated her in the 2010 gubernatorial primary.
+The Texan and his campaign aides “find your pressure point and they press on it with all their strength,” said Matt Mackowiak, a Republican consultant and Perry fundraiser who worked for Texas Senator Kay Bailey Hutchison before Perry defeated her in the 2010 gubernatorial primary.
 “I don’t think he has any qualms at all about doing that to Romney.”

 “Governor Perry is focused on policies that improve the economy and create jobs,” campaign spokesman Mark Miner said when asked about Perry’s attacks.
 “The governor will continue traveling the country talking about issues that matter to Americans.”

-Romney’s campaigners have been unruffled by the criticism, confident they are better prepared to respond to some of the same jibes he faced in his unsuccessful 2008 presidential bid.
+Romney’s campaign has been unruffled by the criticism, confident they are better prepared to respond to some of the same jibes he faced in his unsuccessful 2008 presidential bid.

-“The campaign has been expecting a wholesale negative assault form Perry for several weeks,” said Vin Weber, a special adviser to Romney’s campaign.
+“The campaign has been expecting a wholesale negative assault from Perry for several weeks,” said Vin Weber, a special adviser to Romney’s campaign.

 On the stump and in debates, Romney has adopted crisper, practiced rebuttals to questions about his shifting positions on such social issues as same-sex marriage.